skydoves/sandwich/README.md

     }
 ```
 #### ApiResponse.Success
-API success response class from retrofit. <br>
+A standard API Success response class from OkHttp request calls.<br>
-We can get the response body data, `StatusCode`, `Headers` and etc from the `ApiResponse.Success`.
+We can get the body data of the response, `StatusCode`, `Headers` and etc from the `ApiResponse.Success`.

 ```kotlin
 val data: List<Poster>? = response.data